Apprenticeship in College Teaching

 ACT Seminars are meant to introduce participants to key pedagogical questions to guide their practice as well as to concrete suggestions that they can take into the classroom.
 Participants are expected to attend seven seminars (five required and two elective) and may take them in any order.

 - Required seminars: Course Design, Assignment Design, Active Learning, Creating Effective Learning Environments, and Grading for Learning

 - Elective seminars focus on topics such as Leading Better Class Discussions, Strategies for Effective Lecturing, Teaching Students with Disabilities, and Responding to Student Writing.

 Each of the required seminars are offered at least once per semester in the fall, spring, and summer.
 Elective seminars are each offered approximately once a year.
+Some of the ACT seminars will be 'flipped', with a limited amount of preparation asked of participants prior to the session.
 You can track your completion of ACT seminars on the ACT Canvas site.
-Any suggestions for elective seminar topics can be shared with us at email@example.com
+Any suggestions for elective seminar topics can be shared with us at firstname.lastname@example.org